JonPointer/employee-tracker/README.md

 ## Description

 A content management system written in node.js connected to a mysql database.
-Functions include ability to display and add departments, roles, and employess, and modify an employee's role.
+Functions include ability to display and add departments, roles, and employees, and modify an employee's role.

 ## Table of Contents